Friday, May 18, 2018

 Every CSEA Area has an R/N Committee member appointed by the Association President.
+However, if your area is currently vacant, please contact your Committee Chairperson, Troy Johnson.
 Your Area Committee member is available as a resource when you prepare to sit down at the bargaining table with your school district.
 Each committee member's contact information can be found on our committee webpage.
 Your R/N Committee members are:

 Troy Johnson, Chairperson